mgurley/inav/README.md

 ## Install and configure the PSC (Step 3)

 <ol>
-  <li>Find the 'datasource.properties' file in the psc/conf-samples directory in the installation directory.</li>
+  <li>Find the 'datasource.properties' file in the 'psc/conf-samples' directory in the installation directory.</li>
-  <li>Move the 'datasource.properties' file to $CATALINA_HOME/conf/psc.
-If the 'psc' directory does not exist, create it and grant read permissions on the file to the user which runs Tomcat on your system.</li>
+  <li>Move the 'datasource.properties' file to '$CATALINA_HOME/conf/psc'.
+If the 'psc' directory does not exist, create it and grant read permission on the file to the user which runs Tomcat on your system.</li>
   <li>Enter the proper JDBC connection values as follows:
     <table border="0" cellspacing="5" cellpadding="5">
       <tr><th>JDBC Connection Parameter</th><th>Value</th></tr>